-ANTH 2201 Introduction to Cultural Anthropology
+ANTH 2201 Introduction to Cultural Anthropology, 3 credits (Meets MnTC Goals 5B & 8)

 Cultural anthropology is the study of culture, its structure and variation as revealed by cross-cultural comparisons of different societies.
 It includes, but is not limited to, the analysis of social interaction, language, reproduction and the family, subsistence, political organization, religion, and artistic expression.
 Emphasis will be placed on global issues.
+(CR-fall & online, Spr & Sum online)

-ANTH 2202 Introduction to Physical Anthropology
+ANTH 2202 Introduction to Physical Anthropology, 3 credits (Meets MnTC Goals 5B & 10)

 The study of humans as biological beings subject to the forces of both evolution and culture.
 The physical changes documented in early human species are considered in relation to environmental adaptation and diverging primate and hominid behaviors.
 A concluding survey of the Paleolithic and Neolithic Periods connects human biological origins to the early stages of human prehistory.
+(CR-spr & online, Sum-online)

-ANTH 2251 Environmental Anthropology, 3 credits
+ANTH 2251 Environmental Anthropology, 3 credits (Meets MnTC Goals 5B & 10)

 The study of past and present human societies and their interaction with the environment.
 Societies are analyzed in anthropological terms according to their modes of production, social organization, and worldview.
 Environmental constraints and opportunities acting on cultural development are examined.
 Students will learn how successful adaptation to factors of climate and geography, the conservation of species, and management of available resources have contributed to sociocultural survival or collapse in documented cases.
+(CR-fall & online)